 1 Similar elements are present in Crowdpac's proposal.
-Crowdpac's candidate pages will 2 present candidates' biographies and photographs and identify offices sought and positions on 3 issues.
-Candidates will then have the opportunity to provide content to augment their Crowdpac 4 pages, subject to a restriction similar to that presented by the requestor in Advisory Opinion 5 2012-22 (skimmerhat) at 3-4: Candidates will not be able to upload content "for purposes other 6 than enhancing the quality and accuracy of information about that candidate available to 7 Crowdpac's users."
+Crowdpac will create a dedicated 2 page for each candidate for federal office who has registered an authorized committee with the 3 Commission.
+Crowdpac's candidate pages will present candidates' biographies and photographs 4 and identify offices sought and positions on issues.
+Each candidate will then have the 5 opportunity to provide content to augment his or her Crowdpac page, subject to a restriction 6 similar to that presented by the requestor in Advisory Opinion 2012-22 (skimmerhat) at 3-4: 7 Candidates will not be able to upload content "for purposes other than enhancing the quality and 8 accuracy of information about that candidate available to Crowdpac's users."
 See AOR at 2, 8.
-That Crowdpac proposes to allow candidates to provide 8 content through videos, instead of through graphics or text, does not materially distinguish 9 Crowdpac's proposal from those previously approved by the Commission.
-Cf. Advisory Opinion 10 2012-22 (skimmerhat); Advisory Opinion 1999-25 (Democracy Net); Advisory Opinion 1999-24 11 (Election Zone).
-12 Additionally, like the requestor in Advisory Opinion 2012-22 (skimmerhat), Crowdpac 13 represents that its interests are commercial, not to influence any federal election.
-Indeed, to that 14 end, Crowdpac will provide all candidates with an equal opportunity to upload content and will 15 subject all candidates to the same restrictions on that content.
-See AOR at 2-3.
-And because 16 candidate videos "help[] users accurately identify federal candidates they may wish to support," 17 the videos serve Crowdpac's commercial interest in providing its users with tools to identify 18 recipient candidates.
+9 That Crowdpac proposes to allow candidates to provide content through videos, instead of 10 through graphics or text, does not materially distinguish Crowdpac's proposal from those 11 previously approved by the Commission.
+Cf. Advisory Opinion 2012-22 (skimmerhat); 12 Advisory Opinion 1999-25 (Democracy Net); Advisory Opinion 1999-24 (Election Zone).
+13 Additionally, Crowdpac represents that it "seeks to make information and intelligence 14 regarding all candidates for federal office more readily available and easier to understand."
+15 AOR at 1.
+Indeed, to that end, Crowdpac will provide all candidates with an equal opportunity 16 to upload content and will subject all candidates to the same restrictions on that content.
+See id.
+17 at 2-3.
+And because candidate videos "help[] users accurately identify federal candidates they 18 may wish to support," the videos serve Crowdpac's commercial interest in providing its users 19 with tools to identify recipient candidates.
 Id. at 3.
-19 Accordingly, Crowdpac may allow candidates to provide video content for their 20 Crowdpac candidate pages, as described in the request, without resulting in contributions by 21 Crowdpac to those candidates.
+20 Accordingly, Crowdpac may allow candidates to provide video content for their 21 Crowdpac candidate pages, as described in the request, without resulting in contributions by 22 Crowdpac to those candidates.